 Washington, D.C. – (Feb.
 8, 2016) – The Green Schools Conference and Expo (GSCE), presented by the Center for Green Schools at the U.S. Green Building Council (USGBC), and produced in partnership with the Green Schools National Network, is coming to Pittsburgh March 31-April 1, 2016, at the LEED Platinum David Lawrence Convention Center.

-The conference will bring together green school thought leaders and champions, including educators, school administrators, nonprofit and corporate partners and elected officials to advance the shared vision of green schools for all within this generation.
-Rick Fedrizzi, CEO and founding chair of USGBC, will give the keynote address.
+So the conference will bring together green school thought leaders and champions.
+That’s including educators, school administrators, nonprofit and corporate partners.
+Moreover and elected officials.
+All to advance the shared vision of green schools for all within this generation.
+That came from Rick Fedrizzi, CEO and founding chair of USGBC.

 Of USGBC’s many programs, the Center for Green Schools at USGBC is Rick’s passion.
-Rick established the Center in 2010 because he believes that everyone – from students and teachers, to parents and whole communities – benefits when we insist on healthier, high-performing schools.
+Rick established the Center in 2010 because he believes that everyone.
+That’s from students and teachers, to parents and whole communities.
+For it benefits when we insist on healthier, high-performing schools.

 Dr. Christopher Emdin an associate professor in the Department of Mathematics, Science and Technology at Teachers College at Columbia University.
 Dr. Emdin is a social critic, public intellectual and science advocate who provides commentary on issues of race, culture, inequality and education.

-Adam Brumberg, the deputy director for Cornell Food and Brand Lab, coordinates academic and industry research conducted by both the Food and Brand Lab and the Behavioral Economics Nutrition Center (BEN).
+Adam Brumberg, the deputy director for Cornell Food and Brand Lab.
+For he coordinates academic and industry research conducted by both the Food and Brand Lab and the Behavioral Economics Nutrition Center (BEN).

-Leesa Carter-Jones is the executive director for the Captain Planet Foundation, which supports high-quality, hands-on environmental stewardship projects that have enabled more than 1.1 million youth across the globe make significant environmental improvements to their schools or communities.
+Leesa Carter-Jones is the executive director for the Captain Planet Foundation.
+One which supports high-quality, hands-on environmental stewardship projects.
+Those that have enabled more than 1.1 million youth across the globe.
+All to make significant environmental improvements to their schools or communities.

 Greg Christian is the CEO and founder of Beyond Green Sustainable Food Partners, a company that provides measured strategies and solutions for organizations interested in making the switch to more sustainable foodservice platforms.